I have been meaning to make this video and post for awhile now, because I figured I shouldn’t keep this chocolatey treat all to myself!

 This recipe calls for just four ingredients:

-- Xylitol (I have gotten it online and at Whole Foods)
+Xylitol (I have gotten it online and at Whole Foods).
+You can also use a little honey, coconut sugar or maple syrup if you prefer.

 Watch the video below to see exactly how I make it!

-I usually hate stevia or any type of artificial sweetener, just because of the taste alone, but xylitol has no weird aftertaste like the others.
+I usually hate stevia or any type of artificial sweetener.
+I find the aftertaste to be gross, but xylitol has no weird aftertaste like the others.
 I encourage you to give it a shot, or just use a spoonful of regular sugar, coconut sugar, maple syrup or honey.

 This recipe is full of antioxidant power from the cocoa powder.
 It’s one of the most antioxidant rich foods available, actually.
 It’s particularly known to help reduce blood pressure, when eaten on a regular basis.
 The coconut milk provides healthy, easy to burn fats, that are beneficial for your brain and your waistline!